Skip to main content

 4Jobs: History of executed SQL and job details.

-6Documentation and Support: Access point for documentation, the Community Forum, or the Support Portal.
+6Help Center: Access point for documentation, the Community Forum, and the Support Portal.

 7Account Settings: Section for managing general information, personal access tokens, appearance preferences, and logout options.

-The Datasets page provides navigation and management for data in your Open Catalog, other catalogs, object stores, and databases.
+The Open Catalog page provides navigation and management for data in your Open Catalog, other catalogs, object stores, and databases.

 LocationDescription